ron2015schmitt/Mathematiques/doc/status-release/README.md

 # Chapter 3.
-Status, Planned Work & Release Notes
+Status & Release Notes

 ## Status

 As of v0.41, Mathématiques is now sponsorship-ready.
 The core functionality has been implemented, demonstrating its feasibility and utility.

-## Coming soon

-+ Tensor Calculus / Differential Geometry in generalized coordinates for flat or curved space-time
-  + covariant and contravariant tensor fields
-  + differential forms
-  + tensor operations

-+ Documenation
-  + Complete the _Usage Guide_, covering all the functionality
-  + Complete the _Developer Guide_

 ## Release Notes